 - How Can You Become More Compassionate as an Individual

 Researcher Dr. Brené Brown’s video on empathy vs. sympathy provides a clear picture of what it feels like when we reach out to others in a time of despair and how they react to us.
 She points out that empathy and sympathy are two very different things, where empathy “fuels connection” and sympathy “drives disconnection.”

-Through her fun and interesting cartoon, she illustrates that we need others to feel with us, as opposed to the ever-popular idea of providing a silver lining.
+Through her fun and interesting cartoons, she illustrates that we need others to feel with us, as opposed to the ever-popular idea of providing a silver lining.

 Often, we want to fix a situation in order to alleviate our own stress over the despairing individual’s emotions.
 This causes us to push away and invalidate their feelings.
 While this may stop their outward grieving, it drives disconnection and prevents healing.
 It causes an individual to stuff their true emotions and pretend they don’t exist because they have now been shamed out of their reality.

 In our quest to explore empathy vs. sympathy more, let’s return to the Greek origins of both words.

 We have already touched on how they have been derived from the word “pathos.”
 However, the prefix “sym” in “sympathy” also relates to the Greek iteration “syn” (which means “together with”).